MikeJenson/Mikel-Jenson-Portfolio/README.md

-# hello-world
+# Welcome to my software portfolio!

-Hello, Thank you for looking at my project!
+Thank you for looking at my projects!